Skip to main content

 • graphics

 The graphics of "Splinter Cell: Chaos Theory" are widely praised for their impressive quality, especially considering the game was released in 2005.
-Many reviewers note that the visuals, particularly the lighting and environmental details, have aged well and still hold up against modern standards, despite some dated character models.
-Overall, the game is recognized for its artistic direction and technical achievements, making it a standout title in the stealth genre.
+Many reviewers note that the lighting effects and environmental details have aged well, maintaining a visually appealing experience even today, although some character models appear dated.
+Overall, the game is recognized for its innovative use of light and shadow, contributing significantly to its immersive atmosphere and gameplay.

-• “The graphics are stunning and they still hold up.”
+• “The graphics are stunning and they still hold up, especially considering this game came out in 2005.”

 • “The game nowadays has become graphically dated.”